no00ob/CustomPingSound/README.md

 ```
   \GAME_LOCATION\Lethal Company\BepInEx\plugins
 ```
 The sound is located within the subdirectory that has the same name as the DLL file.
 Do not rename this folder as it will break the mod.
-You can replace this sound file with any sound of your choosing.
+You can replace this sound file with any sound of your choosing, just keep the name as ping.wav for the mod to function correctly.